rastabda22/rastabda22/doc/Issues.md

 #### Privacy concern with password implementation

-Although passwords can be used to protect content, a power user can still see the protected images using the browser developer tools.
+Passwords can be used to protect content, but carefully read the [explication and warnings](Authentication.md).